gabrielmfern/writing/my-first-conference.md

 ### Guilherme Rodz

 I love input-otp and the work and love he put into it.
-He's really nice, and I only overheard a bit of him talking about what he wants for his future, and how his life is in a place the he really likes right now.
+He's really nice, and I only overheard a bit of him talking about what he wants for his future, and how his life is in a place that he really likes right now.
 Also got a follow from him on Twitter, which was awesome!

 Here's a picture I took with him: